DonTseTse/bash_misc/documentation/string_variable_extraction.md

 - `len` is -3, ^ is the marker => "0123456^789"
 - the extracted string is 3456

-As you can see in the examples column in the table, a space was inserted when `position` is negative.
+The examples in the table below shows commands where a space was inserted when `position` is negative.
 This is required to avoid a syntax collision with bash's "default value fallback" syntax `${var:-default}` (returns `default` if `$var` not set).
-When a variable is used, as shown in the examples below, the space is not required:
+When a variable is used, it's not required:

 |     |                      Code                     |                     Result
 |:---:| --------------------------------------------- | -------------------------------------